By Laren van der Westhuizen

 scored points in GPs, but none showed glimpses of the talent

-progressed through the ranks of the world 125cc champs and finally
+through the ranks of the world 125cc champs and finally brought

-move to USA in 2001.
-Like Greg, he enjoyed some hard times and good
+the move to USA in 2001.
+He enjoyed some hard times and good

 Once again, Grant brought the belief of world titles back to SA